-Each class's assigned readings and exercises should be completed before attending that class, except for the first class.
+Each class's assigned readings and exercises should be completed before attending that class.
 As this course depends heavily on discussion and, at times, practice exercises and illustrations, attendance at all sessions is required and is critical to the student's success in the course.
 In case of illness or emergency, notify the instructor as soon as possible.
 If you have difficulty in this course, please contact me immediately for assistance.
-If you simply want more discussion about any aspect of the course, please visit my office during office hours or at a more convenient prearranged time.
+Please let me know if you want to discuss any aspect of the course or your aspiration.

-You are accountable for delivered lectures, assigned readings, and any announcements that will be made in class from time to time.
+You are accountable for delivered lectures, assigned readings, and any announcements that will be made in class occasionally.
 If you are unable to attend a particular class, it is your responsibility to find out what was missed.
-For optimal learning and readiness for class participation, you are expected to attend class regularly (no less than 80% attendance) and to read the assigned chapters/topics before coming to class on the dates indicated on the timetable, except, of course, for the first session.
+For optimal learning and readiness for class participation, you are expected to attend class regularly (no less than 80% attendance) and read the assigned chapters/topics before coming to class on the dates indicated on the timetable, except for the first session.
 Past course records show that class attendance is highly correlated with the final grade in the course.

 If you foresee that you will be unable to write a test or exam at the scheduled time due to illness or emergency, you should notify me immediately, preferably one day in advance.
-A message may be left on my voice mail (780-539-2061) or e-mail (aalasadi@gprc.ab.ca) together with a phone number where you may be reached to arrange for an alternative date to write the test, if feasible.
-Failure to notify the instructor will result in a grade of zero for the test that was missed unless proof is presented that you were physically or mentally unable to do so due to a sudden illness or emergency or unavoidable circumstances beyond the student's control.
+A message may be left on my voice mail (780-539-2061) or e-mail (aalasadi@nwpolytech.ca) together with a phone number where you may be reached to arrange for an alternative date to write the test, if feasible.
+Failure to notify the instructor will result in a grade of zero for the missed tests unless proof is presented that you were physically or mentally unable to do so due to a sudden illness, emergency, or unavoidable circumstances beyond the student's control.

 All students are expected to display a professional attitude and behaviour in the classroom.
-This includes reliability, respect for and cooperation with your fellow students and the instructor, attention to fellow students' questions and instructor's response, determination to achieve first-class work while meeting deadlines, and constructive response to criticism.
+This includes reliability, respect for and cooperation with fellow students and the instructor, attention to fellow students' questions and the instructor's response, determination to achieve first-class work while meeting deadlines, and constructive response to criticism.